dche610/3d-pix2pix/README.md

 - Modify the options to set the parameters and start the training/testing on the data.
 Read the descriptions for each parameter.
 - Afterwards launch the train.py for training.
 Tensorboard is not available to monitor the training: you have to stop the training to test the checkpoints weights.
 You can continue the training by loading them and setting the correspondent epoch.
+- To train with a second discriminator, uncomment the commented lines in file models/pix2pix_3D_model.py and make sure to comment the lines that train with a single discriminator.
 *******************************************************************************
 ### Inference:
 Launch "test.py" to test the network.
 Modify the parameters in the test_options parse section to select the path of image to infer and result.
 First you have to rename the weights "latest_net_GA" in: